-I saw Dave Grohl’s documentary Sound City yesterday.
+I saw Dave Grohl’s documentary Sound City recently.

 It’s about the legendary Sound City Studios in the L.A. area where some of the most famous bands in history recorded.